xinzhan/core-services.en/help/interface/gdpr.md

 ## Required setup to send requests for [!UICONTROL Customer Attributes]

-To make requests to access and delete data for [!UICONTROL Customer Attributes], you'll need to:
+To make requests to access and delete data for [!UICONTROL Customer Attributes], you must:

 1. Identify the following: